Sparse Graph Learning from Spatiotemporal Time Series: Experiments

-\paragraph{Joint training and forecasting in traffic datasets} Finally we test our approach on $2$ widely used traffic forecasting benchmarks.
-Here we took the full-graph attention architecture proposed in~\cite{satorras2022multivariate}, removed the attention gating mechanism, and used the graph learned by our module to constrain the message exchange only between connected nodes; in particular, we considered the SNS sampler with $K=30$, $10$ dummy nodes and surrogate objective.
-We used the same hyperparameters of~\cite{satorras2022multivariate}, except for the learning rate schedule and batch size~(see supplemental material).
-As a reference, we also tested results using the ground-truth graph, a graph with only self-loops~(i.e., with $\gso$ the identity matrix), as well as a random graph sampled from the Erd\"os-R\'enyi model with $p=0.1$.
-For MTGNN~\cite{wu2020connecting}, we report the results presented in the original paper, while for GTS we report results obtained by running the authors' code.
-More details are in the supplemental material.
-Note that GTS is considered the state of the art for methods based on path-wise estimators~\cite{zugner2021study}.
-Results in Tab.~\ref{t:traffic} show the MAE performance for $15$, $30$ and $60$ min.\ time horizons achieved over multiple independent runs.
-Interestingly, the results with the random and ground-truth graphs are comparable, showing that the optimal graph might not correspond to the most obvious one.
-Our approach is always comparable to or better than the state-of-the-art alternatives, and it is statistically better than all the baselines using the reference adjacency matrices.
+Finally, we test our approach on $2$ widely used traffic forecasting benchmarks.
+Here we took the full-graph attention architecture proposed in~\citep{satorras2022multivariate}, removed the attention gating mechanism, and used the graph learned by our module to sparsify the learned attention coefficients; in particular, we considered the SNS sampler with $K=30$, $10$ dummy nodes and surrogate objective~($\lambda=1/N$).
+We used the same hyperparameters of~\citep{satorras2022multivariate}, except for the learning rate schedule and batch size~(see supplemental material).
+As a reference, we also tested results using the ground-truth graph, a graph with only self-loops~(i.e., with $\gso$ set to the identity matrix), as well as a random graph sampled from the Erd\"os-R\'enyi model with $p=0.1$.
+For MTGNN~\citep{wu2020connecting} and GTS we report results obtained by running the authors' code.
+More details are provided in Appendix~\ref{a:exp}.
+Note that GTS is considered the state of the art for methods based on path-wise estimators~\citep{zugner2021study}.
+Results in Table~\ref{t:traffic} show the MAE performance for $15$, $30$ and $60$ minutes time horizons achieved over multiple independent runs.
+Our approach is always competitive w.r.t.\ the state-of-the-art alternatives, and statistically better than all the baselines with reference adjacency matrices.
+Note that, using a random adjacency matrix---which essentially corresponds to randomly sparsifying the attention coefficients---is often competitive with more complex approaches which suggests that, in some datasets, having access to the ground-truth graph is not decisive for achieving high performance.
+That being said, our graph learning methods consistently improve performance w.r.t.\ the na\"ive baselines.